learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-I promised four macros for the rules and here is the fourth: `\cmidrule` can be
+The fourth rule-macro provided by `booktabs` is `\cmidrule`.
+It can be used to
-used to draw a rule that doesn't span the entire width of the table but only a
+draw a rule that doesn't span the entire width of the table but only a specified
-specified column range.
-A column range is entered by a number followed by a
+column range.
+A column range is entered by a number followed by a hyphen and
-hyphen and then another number.
-Even if you only want to draw the rule only for
+then another number.
+Even if you only want to draw the rule only for a single
-a single column you need to specify that as a range (but with both numbers
+column you need to specify that as a range (but with both numbers matching).
-matching).

 <!-- {% raw %} -->
 ```latex